Editing a Program

 commit -- apply changes to the disassembler database

-Program.commit calls write() and then spawns a headless IDA instance to
+Program.commit calls write() and then spawns the matching headless

-apply all recorded edits (names, prototypes, comments) to the IDA database.
+disassembler to apply recorded edits back to the database/project.

 The full function signature (name, return type, parameter types, parameter

-names, and parameter count) is applied to the .i64.
+names, and parameter count) is applied to the disassembler database.

-# database_file is required -- it is the .i64 to modify
+# IDA: database_file is the .i64 to modify

 errors = prog.commit(database_file="binary.i64", overwrite=True)